 - In addition to this, you dilute the mixture with water and spray it on your linens and bedframe.
 This may help to deter the bugs from coming back into your bed.

 - Spray tea tree oil onto your affected hair and scalp before going to bed.

 - Let it do its work overnight.
 Wake up, comb your hair to do away with any traces of dead lice.

-- Using a shampoo mixed with tea tree oil, wash your hair focusing on the affected areas.
+If you prefer not to use a spray, you can use a shampoo mixed with tea tree oil, and wash your hair focusing on the affected areas.

 Additional tips for using Tea Tree Oil to Repel Lice

 - Keep out of reach from children – Tea tree oil is toxic to consume directly and may result in diarrhea, confusion, coma or drowsiness.
 It is, therefore, important that you keep it away from children’s reach.
 You should also avoid ingesting it directly as it may harm you.

 - Treat everyone in your home (including pets) – Lice is known to spread faster than any other parasite and the worst part is, you will only realize it when it is too late.
 The only way to stay safe is to treat everyone in the house.

 - Keep away from breastfeeding or pregnant women to avoid any complications.

 - Seal all sorts of items you are trying to disinfect such as toys, clothes, and stuffed animals in a plastic bag to kill all the lice and eggs on them.